rudrabansal10/First-repo/README.md

 # First-repo
-This is the first Repository
+This is the first Repository.
+Author - Rudra Bansal